A First-Order Logic with Frames: Programs and Proofs

 $\mwalloc{x}$, like $\mwptr{x}{y}$, is also meant to evaluate a formula in the pre-state as though it were evaluated in the post-state.
 However, note that the \spp{} of this formula must not contain the allocated location (say $x$).
 Since we know from the operational semantics of allocation that the allocated location is going to point to default values, we can proceed similarly as we did for the previous definition, identify terms evaluating to $f(x)$ and replace them with the default value (under $f$).
 This has the intended effect of evaluating to the same value as in the post-state while removing $x$ from the \spp{}.

 However, this approach fails when we apply it to \spp{} expressions (since removing $x$ from the \spp{} guarantees that we would no longer compute the `same' value as of that in the post-state).
 In particular, a subformula of the form $t \in \Fr(\gamma)$ may be falsified by that transformation.
 To handle this, we identify when $x$ might be in the \spp{} of a given expression and replace it with $v$ (which is given as a parameter) such that neither $x$ nor $v$ is dereferenced, and will not be in the \spp{} of the resulting transformation.
-For the program logic rule we then interpret $v$ to any of the locations outside the allocated set in the pre-state and demand that weakest-pre satisfy the transformed formula for any such location (as it must, since we do not know which of the hitherto unallocated locations might be allocated as a result of the command).
+We do this syntactic replacement of $x$ with $v$ for formulas not within \spp{} expressions as well.
+This has the effect of eliminating $x$ altogether from the formula.

 We define $\mwalloc{x}$ inductively.
 We first consider the case where $\beta$ does not contain any subformulas involving \spp{} expressions or inductive definitions.
 Then, we have $\mwalloc{x}$ defined as follows: